 These settings are intended as starting examples.
 They could be used on bass, guitar, or other instruments.
 They might be more or less fitted for YOUR instrument, so you must explore and find out what works best for you, in your own setup.
 All controls are highly interactive.
 Small cumulative and compensating adjustments can render better results than turning knobs to extremes and expect wonders.
 We explained what we intended with these settings so you would better understand the controls and how they interact with each other.

-We strongly advise on testing the Twain with an actual instrument amplifier set at the live playing volume level, instead of using headphones – which will never be able to reproduce all compression subtleties.
+We advise testing the CompIQ Twain with an instrument amplifier instead of using headphones.
 Start by playing with it alone then integrate your settings along with your other pedals.

 Using the crossover

 When setting the crossover separation point, keep the following in mind :

 - The string-generated frequencies may fall within one band or the other and the best musical point of separation should be set by ear.

 - Twain’s crossover filters are first-order filters, which means that there is a wide overlap of frequencies at the intersection of the two bands.
 That means that an abrupt, vertical separation of bands, is not possible.
 As bands are separated at the crossover’s set point, they gently fade out into each other, along with inherent phase inversion.

 - The crossover point may actually separate the string’s frequency and they can be processed in the resulted bands.
 From a broad perspective, it seems that the ear favors a separation point in between 225Hz – 350Hz for guitar and in between 125Hz – 225Hz for bass.
 Practical needs may differ and the crossover should be set for each intended application.